karloconk/luckyCookie/README.md

 # LuckyCookie
-Repo the iOS app luckyCookie, developed and released in 2020
+Repo for the iOS app Fortunas, developed and released in 2020